stefanmielke/libdragon-extensions/README.md

 ### Tiled Support

-Tiled support is still not as performant due to the way the N64 works and how Libdragon works, but can work for fewer tiles and textures.
+Tiled support is still not as performant due to the way the N64 and Libdragon work, but can work for fewer tiles and textures.

-It has support for Tiled CSV files, and you can use those directly, just make sure you import it using `mkdfs`.
+It has support for Tiled CSV files, and you can use those directly, just make sure to import it using `mkdfs`.

 It comes in two variants.